harryboulton1/ProjectEuler-Solutions---Harry-Boulton/SOLUTIONS (README).txt

 #Were working, broken
 Broken solutions: 13

-# Started solutions but not working
+# Started solutions but not complete
 Incomplete solutions: 28, 145, 151